-The load of lumber in the photo is 150 bf that I paid $300 for.
+The load of lumber in the photo is 150 bf for which I paid $300.
 The current price for kiln dried Select and Better walnut from my local retail lumber yard is about $5, which would put the price of this load at $750, for a savings of $450.
 Then your next thought has to be; ‘now what am I going to do with an extra $450?’.
 (My better half has trained me well on the ‘black belt’ art of shopping!)

 So, what’s the catch?
 The boards come off the sawmill carrying about 40 – 50% moisture content.
 So high, in fact, that it is well off the chart of my moisture meter, which tops out at 24%.
 And lumber is not stabilized until the moisture content reaches equilibrium with the air in your shop which, here in Minnesota is about 10%.
 The common practice for drying green lumber to a usable state is to store it properly for approximately 1 year per inch of board thickness.
 Since I normally purchase boards in 4/4 dimensions, this means that I generally need to wait about one year before I can work with the wood.
 In my mind, it is worth the wait, and buying green lumber actually adds a fun element to woodworking for me.